The Woman in Black: Radio, television, and film adaptations

+UK National Curriculum

+The Woman in Black is commonly used as a set text in British schools as part of the National Curriculum for English.
+The book is recommended for Key Stage 3 and above with the paperback edition most frequently used by students.
+The novel is the subject of GCSE English Literature questions from the Edexel and Eduqas examination boards.

 Sequel

-A sequel of the book named The Woman in Black: Angel of Death was first published in the United Kingdom on 24 October 2013 and was published in the United States on 12 February 2014, written by Martyn Waites.
-It is a novelisation of the 2015 film The Woman in Black: Angel of Death.
+A sequel to the book, The Woman in Black: Angel of Death, written by Martyn Waites, was first published in the United Kingdom on 24 October 2013, and in the United States on 12 February 2014.
+It was made into the 2015 film The Woman in Black: Angel of Death.